rollup/plugins/packages/babel/README.md

 It is recommended to configure this option explicitly (even if with its default value) so an informed decision is taken on how those babel helpers are inserted into the code.

-We recommend to follow those guidelines for each possible value:
+We recommend to follow these guidelines to determine the most appropriate value for your project:

-- `'runtime'` - you should use it especially when building libraries with rollup.
-It has to be used in combination with `@babel/plugin-transform-runtime` and you should also specify `@babel/runtime` as dependency of your package (don't forget to tell rollup to treat it as your external dependency when bundling for `cjs` & `es` formats).
+- `'runtime'` - you should use this especially when building libraries with Rollup.
+It has to be used in combination with `@babel/plugin-transform-runtime` and you should also specify `@babel/runtime` as dependency of your package (don't forget to tell Rollup to treat it as your external dependency when bundling for `cjs` & `es` formats).
-- `'bundled'` - you should use it if you want your resulting bundle to contain those helpers (at most one copy of each).
+- `'bundled'` - you should use this if you want your resulting bundle to contain those helpers (at most one copy of each).
 Useful especially if you bundle an application code.
-- `'external'` - use it only if you know what you are doing.
+- `'external'` - use this only if you know what you are doing.
 It will reference helpers on **global** `babelHelpers` object.
 Used in combination with `@babel/plugin-external-helpers`.
 - `'inline'` - this is not recommended.
-Helpers will be inserted in each file using them.
-This can cause serious code duplication (this is the default Babel behaviour).
+Helpers will be inserted in each file using this option.
+This can cause serious code duplication.
+This is the default Babel behavior as Babel operates on isolated files - however, as Rollup is a bundler and is project-aware (and therefore likely operating across multiple input files), the default of this plugin is `"bundled"`.

 ### `skipPreflightCheck`